Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Results and Discussion

-The qubit and gate resource requirements of this simulation is exactly the same as discussed in section \ref{exc_state} with 2 visible node neurons and 2 hidden node neurons for each of the two systems $\rm{MoS}_2$ and $\rm{WS}_2$.
-The Gibbs sampling circuit in Fig.\ref{Fig:RBM}(c) would needs a total of 8 qubits as before (2 for visible node + 2 for hidden node + 4 ancillary qubits).
-The gate requirements for the circuit to reproduce the amplitude is thus 4 single qubit Rotation gates $(R_y)$, 4 Controlled-Controlled Rotation gates ($C-C-R_y$) and also 24 Bit-flip (X) gates.
+The qubit and gate resource requirements of this simulation are exactly the same as discussed in section \ref{exc_state} with 2 visible node neurons and 2 hidden node neurons for each of the two systems $\rm{MoS}_2$ and $\rm{WS}_2$.
+The Gibbs sampling circuit in Fig. \ref{Fig:RBM_circ} would { need} a total of 8 qubits as before (2 for visible node + 2 for hidden node + 4 ancillary qubits).
+The gate requirements for the circuit to reproduce the amplitude are thus 4 single qubit Rotation gates $(R_y)$, 4 Controlled-Controlled Rotation gates ($C-C-R_y$) and also 24 Bit-flip (X) gates.
 We start the optimization with randomly initialized parameters.

-In Fig.\ref{MoS2_L2} we display the results of our simulation.
+In Fig. \ref{MoS2_L2} we display the results of our simulation.
 Like before, the results from all three flavors of RBM (marked as 2 = RBM-cl, 3 = RBM-qasm and 4 = RBM-IBMQ) are compared against the exact expected state (marked as 1 = Exact).
-In Fig.\ref{MoS2_L2}(a), the results of energy in eV from the three RBM simulations and the exact one is displayed for the eigenvalue sector $\omega=0$ a.u.
-This happens to be the conduction band (CB) energy in Fig.\ref{F:MoS2_exc_state}(a).
+In Fig. \ref{MoS2_L2}(a), the results of energy in eV from the three RBM simulations and the exact one are displayed for the eigenvalue sector $\omega=0$ a.u.
+This happens to be the conduction band (CB) energy in Fig. \ref{F:MoS2_exc_state}(a).
 We find an extremely good agreement for all flavors of RBM with the exact value.
-The corresponding energy error is displayed in Fig.\ref{MoS2_L2}(c) and is in the range of $10^{-5}-10^{-4}$ eV for RBM-cl and RBM-qasm but is within $10^{-4}-10^{-3}$ eV for the RBM-IBMQ variant.
-Fig.\ref{MoS2_L2}(b) displays the constraint violation error i.e. how much the state encoded in the neural network after training has an $\langle L^2 \rangle$ equal to the target value of $\omega$ (in this case $\omega=0$ a.u.).
+The corresponding energy error is displayed in Fig. \ref{MoS2_L2}(c) and is in the range of $10^{-5}-10^{-4}$ eV for RBM-cl and RBM-qasm but is within $10^{-4}-10^{-3}$ eV for the RBM-IBMQ variant.
+Fig. \ref{MoS2_L2}(b) displays the constraint violation error i.e. how much the state encoded in the neural network after training has an $\langle L^2 \rangle$ equal to the target value of $\omega$ (in this case $\omega=0$ a.u.).
 We see that the violations are quite small for the noiseless implementations.
-Even for implementation on actual NISQ devices of IBM-Q ,it is close to $10^{-3}$ a.u.
+Even for implementation on actual NISQ devices of IBM-Q, it is close to $10^{-3}$ a.u.